wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 For the first part of the tutorial, we will need:

 * Some basic Javascript/node.js Knowledge.
-* You will need to use [ngrok](https://ngrok.com/) to expose your local server to the internet so Nexmo can reach it.
+* You will need to use [ngrok](https://ngrok.com/) to expose your local server to the internet so Vonage can reach it.
 We have a [detailed tutorial](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr) on this.

 If you want to get your application deployed to Heroku, you will also need: